-Whether you’re trying to reinstate your driver’s license after a suspension or revocation, or you need to prepare for your DAAD/DLAD hearing, now know as the Administrative Hearings Section (AHS), you can count on your driver’s license attorney to help you fully prepare your documentation to present a strong argument for your license reinstatement.
+Whether you’re trying to reinstate your driver’s license after a suspension or revocation, or you need to prepare for your driver's license appeal hearing, you can count on your driver’s license attorney to help you fully prepare your documentation to present a strong argument for your license reinstatement.
 In fact, our methods have resulted in a 97% success rate at driver's license review hearings.
 Furthermore, we are so confident in our ability to help you through this complex process that we offer a guarantee — if you’re unable to retrieve your license after the first hearing, we will represent your case free of charge until you’re back on the road.

 If you lost your license, don’t hesitate to contact your local driver’s license attorneys today.
 Call Grabel & Associates in Lansing at 1-800-677-9795.